Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

 \subsection{Network Architectures}

 For the MLP we use a single hidden layer with 1000 hidden units and a \texttt{tanh} activation function.
-For the CNN experiments we used a convolutional neural network with three convolutional layers with $3\times3$ filters, 1 stride, 1 padding, bias weights with increasing channels sizes (3-16-32-64) followed by a linear layers with 256 hidden layers with \texttt{ReLU} activation function between layers.
+For the CNN experiments we used a convolutional neural network with three convolutional layers with $3\times3$ filters, 1 stride, 1 padding, bias weights with increasing channels sizes (3-16-32-64) followed by a linear layer with 256 hidden units with \texttt{ReLU} activation function between layers.

 For CIFAR-10, we used ResNets with fixup parameterization and initialization~\citep{zhang2019fixup} to avoid batch norm, which conflicts with a Bayesian model~\citep{wenzel2020good}.
-The ResNets sizes are indicated by $(\textrm{input-channels}, \textrm{width})$ in the tables and figures.
-We use ResNets $(8, 8)$, $(8, 16)$, and $(16, 16)$.
-Larger networks require more gradient accumulation and are too expensive to run for all subset sizes and data set transformations.
-However, it is important to note that the ResNets can easily fit the training data to $100\%$ accuracy.
-Following \citet{immer2021scalable}, we use prior precision hyperparameters $\model$ per neural network layer and use a learning rate of $0.05$.
+The ResNets sizes are indicated by (input-channels - width) in the tables and figures.
+We use ResNets (8-8) and (8-16) except in \cref{tab:large-resnet-results}, where we use a wide ResNet~\citep{zagoryuko2016wide} 16-4 with fixup~\citep{zhang2019fixup} as in \citep{daxberger2021laplace}.
+The WRN 16-4 is only run on plain CIFAR-10 as they are expensive to run for all subset sizes and transformations.
+All vanilla ResNets can fit the training data to $100\%$ accuracy.
+Following \citet{immer2021scalable}, we use prior precision hyperparameters $\model$ per neural network layer and use a learning rate of $0.05$ for hyperparameters.

-\subsection{Training parameters}
+\subsection{Training Parameters}

-For the MNIST and F-MNIST experiments, we trained our models for 1000 epochs with a batch size of 1000 and 31 augmentation samples.
+For the MNIST and FashionMNIST experiments, we trained our models for 1000 epochs with a batch size of 1000 and 31 augmentation samples.
 The Adam optimizer was used with a learning rate of 0.005 cosine decayed to $0.0001$ and a momentum of $0.9$ for the network weights, and for the invariance and hyperparameters we used a learning rate of $0.05$ together with a 10 epochs burn-in period.
 Each experiment was repeated 3 times with different random seeds.
-For the MNIST and F-MNIST subset of data results in \cref{app:additional-subset-experiments}, we use the same hyperparameters and 1000 epochs for subset sizes $[312, 1250, 5000, 20000]$.
+For the MNIST and FashionMNIST subset of data results in \cref{app:additional-subset-experiments}, we use the same hyperparameters and 1000 epochs for subset sizes $[312, 1250, 5000, 20000]$.